COMMUNITY

 Chem Expo

-Nearly 2,000 7th graders attended Chem Expo 2023 to see science in action!
-Students moved through various interactive stations where they participated in experiments using ingredients for products produced by local industries.
+Nearly 2,000 7th graders attended Chem Expo each year to see science in action!
+Students move through various interactive stations where they participate in experiments using ingredients from products produced by local industries.

 This endeavor is a success thanks to over 500 volunteers from local industries, along with teachers from McNeese State University, SOWELA Technical Community College and area high school chemistry classes.